echen333/cp-workshop/hints/0_all_hints.md

 # U

 Suppose the answer was interval [l,r].
-Let's fix $r$ and then find the shortest substring from there.
-Is there a faster way to do this?
+Let's fix $r$ to find the largest $l<r$ that works.

+To speed this up, is there a way we can use the answer from $r-1$ to find the answer for $r$?

 # V

 Think of simple solutions that generalize to all sudoku boards.

 # W